German submarine U-156 (1941): Service history

-Built and commissioned in Bremen, the boat was assigned in September 1941 to the 4th U-boat Flotilla for training.
+Built at DeSchiMAG, Bremen, and commissioned by Kptlt.
+Werner Hartenstein, the boat was assigned in September 1941 to the 4th U-boat Flotilla for training.
 She conducted her first patrol from that same month, during which her crew trained, and at the end of which she arrived at her operations base in Lorient, France, in December 1941.
 From that moment, she was assigned to the 2.
 Unterseebootsflottille based at that port; from where all her operational patrols departed.